MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy setting lets you configure when efficiency mode will become active.
 By default, efficiency mode will be active when the device is unplugged and the battery is low.
 On devices with no battery, the default is for efficiency mode to never become active.

+Individual sites may be blocked from participating in efficiency mode by configuring the policy [SleepingTabsBlockedForUrls](#sleepingtabsblockedforurls).

 Set this policy to 'AlwaysActive' and efficiency mode will always be active.

 Set this policy to 'NeverActive' and efficiency mode will never become active.